 But the best extras on the Robot Chicken DC Comics Special 2 Villains In Paradise DVD are the two “Cut Sketches” and the five minutes of “Cuts Animatics,” since some of them are really funny.
 Not as funny as the ones that made it in, but funny enough that you’ll probably watch them more than once.

-In the end, while the Robot Chicken DC Comics Special 2 Villains In Paradise DVD is as good as, well, every other Robot Chicken DVD, the lack of a Blu-ray edition is rather annoying.
+while the Robot Chicken DC Comics Special 2 Villains In Paradise DVD is as good as, well, every other Robot Chicken DVD, the lack of a Blu-ray edition is rather annoying.
 So much so that I would suggest you wait for it, if I actually thought it was in the works.
 But since it’s not, and since DVD is your only real option to get all these cool extras, I guess this will just have to do.